Table of Contents

 Background

-Alyn Wallace is a Welsh astrophotographer and YouTuber who has been documenting the night sky for over a decade.
+Alyn Wallace is a Welsh photographer and YouTuber who has been capturing the night sky for over a decade.
+Unfortunately, he has now passed away at a very young age.
+RIP Alyn!

 Alyn Wallace’s Contributions to Astrophotography: